-If you are not quick enough to scoop out the feces before it sinks into the feed or is tracks around by the feet of a chick, bacteria will contaminate the feed and can cause illness of death to the chicks that consume it.
+If you are not quick enough to scoop out the feces before they sink into the feed or are dragged around by the feet of a chick, bacteria will contaminate the feed and can cause illness or death to the chicks that consume it.

 This style of chick feeder offers more protection against contamination by droppings.
 But, the chicks can – and again will, climb on top of the feeder and use it like a perch … letting droppings fly where they may.